 —Visit Multnomah Falls, Horsetail, Ponytail and Bridal Veil Waterfalls

 Overnight at Mark Spencer Hotel

 Today is departure day and there are no planned activities.
 If you have time, you can tick-off any last minute shopping you might like to do before your departure.

-Ready to book?
-Use the form to the right to submit your information along with a deposit to secure your spot.
+Use the booking form to the right and submit your information along with a deposit to secure your spot.
 Need assistance?
-Call us at (800) 953-5538 or email firstname.lastname@example.org and one of our tour consultants will be happy to help.
+Call us at (800) 953-5538 or email email@example.com and one of our tour consultants will be happy to help.